 That Spotlight/Cortana mismatch, for example?
-It wouldn’t be so awful, besides that Windows maps the alt key to the region of the command key on Macs, and alt-space is the Windows shortcut for switching languages, so each time I failed to invoke Spotlight, I could by chance switch the language my laptop become installation in, resetting my keyboard to a US English layout.
+It wouldn’t be so awful, besides that Windows maps the alt key to the region of the command key on Macs, and alt-space is the Windows shortcut for switching languages, so each time I failed to invoke Spotlight, I could by chance change the language my laptop become an installation in, resetting my keyboard to a US English layout.

 That gain has in large part been eroded over the years, as Microsoft has cottoned directly to the fun of vertical integration, plug and play accessories, and standards-compliant behavior.

-About an hour of fruitless Googling later – such as numerous tips to put in out of date utilities, hack the registry, or roll back to an in advance model of Windows – and I determined the manner to do what I desired.
+About an hour of fruitless Googling later – such as numerous tips to put in out-of-date utilities, hack the registry, or roll back to an in advance model of Windows – and I determined the manner to do what I desired.
 I had to download drivers for my mouse.

-If you’re young, a Mac person, or not especially technical, that might not mean lots.
-Drivers are the small portions of software that tell the working gadget the way to work with hardware, from complex additives like photos cards to easy add-ons like this mouse.
+If you’re young, a Mac person, or not primarily technical, that might not mean lots.
+Drivers are the small portions of software that tell the working gadget how to work with hardware, from complex additives like photos cards to easy add-ons like this mouse.
 But the need, or not, of drivers for add-ons become a massive part of that aggressive push by using Apple, which made a factor of ensuring out-of-the-box guide for some of the most commonly used peripherals like printers, cameras, and mice.
-When Steve Jobs said “it simply works”, that is the form of the element he changed into regarding: the potential to plug in a mouse and feature it Just Work.
+When Steve Jobs said “it simply works”, that is the form of the element he changed into regarding: the potential to plug in a mouse and feature it Work.